xiaohe27/K-Spec-Gen/README.md

-This is a project for generating k specification from annotated java program.
-The k specification is an input for k-verifier[1] which can do program verification.
+This is a project for automatically generating k specification from annotated java program, where the k specification is an input for [k-program-verifier](https://github.com/paper-submission/pldi16-paper177) which can do program verification.

 This software aims to be a service for programmers who want to do program verification using [k framewrok](http://www.kframework.org/index.php/Main_Page), and therefore we've tried our best to present the service in a